Gawsikkumaran3/first-project-in-python/readme.md

-### Lecture 1

-- Python Downloading And Installation
-- Github And VCS(Version Control System)
-- Python Basic Syntax
-- Variables, DataTypes (Intro To List, Dict
-    Tuples, Sets, )
-- Type Function

-## Logic
+###Logic

+---

-You are going to make the tea System in Python using if-else statement
+You are going to make the tea system in python using if-else statement with the following inputs

-in which you take inputs following inputs:
 - Milk
 - Tea
 - Water